wing5wong/artisan-whs-static/source/_international/fees-and-accommodation.md

 **NZ $750 -** for short stay (6 months or less).

 Includes:

 * Helping to arrange the homestay
 * Meet and greet the student at Whanganui Airport
-* Set up a bank account
+* Setting up a bank account
 * Orientation programme
 * General administration